Which place is cheaper, Rome or Barcelona?

 Let's take a look at the differences and similarities between Rome and Barcelona.
 Then, you can decide for yourself which place is better for your next trip.

-Both Barcelona and Rome are comparable when it comes to partying.
+Both Barcelona and Rome are world-class when it comes to partying.

 Barcelona is a destination that you simply have to visit at least once for nightlife.
 The city offers an amazing nightlife at a much more affordable price than many places in Europe.
 There are beach parties, boat parties, and bars that stay packed late into the night.
 The city also hosts many street fiestas and music festivals.